bxue2/fetch_points/README.md

 ## Instructions:
 "npm install" to install node dependencies

-Run "node app.js" to open server
+Run "node app.js" to open Express server

 The server defaults to localhost:5000, to change the port number, modify "const port = <#>" in app.js